tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 **File:** [Version Control Slides](https://docs.google.com/presentation/d/1_7OIXTJY_Yli-E9KO7n4ZlGcylu9IMEsvJuFkhYivpc/edit#slide=id.g5ecf7ad488_8_0)

 Open the slideshow and go through the slides while covering the following points about version control.
-(Slides 12–26)

 * **Versioning** is simply a way to keep track of changes to files and folders over time.